mkobetic/coin/README.md

 ### Date Entry

+Date entry applies to both specifying dates as command line option values or as the input in the coin files.
+Note that using entries that are relative to today in coin files is only intended for initial entry into the ledger, and should be promptly reformatted with `coin format` to turn them into absolute entries, otherwise your ledger can become corrupted fairly quickly.

 * Dates are entered as [[YY]YY/]M/D, where year can be 2 or 4 digits ** if year is 2 digits, it is the year closest to today (e.g. in 2020, 92 is 1992 and 55 is 2055).
 ** if year is omitted its the date closest to today (e.g. on 2020/03/05, 6/22 is 2020/06/22 and 10/22 is 2019/10/22)